-Here we leave you an exciting list for travelers who like to take walks and be in contact with nature.
+Here is an exciting list for travelers who enjoy taking walks and being in contact with nature.

 You can visit the five most famous lakes in the Sacred Valley independently or with a travel agency.
 And best of all, they don’t need income.